countertenor/mozart/README.md

 1. Simple migration to Mozart - `no Go code change necessary`.
 Just create a directory and dump your scripts in that - it's that easy.
 (Discussed in detail below)
 1. `Single binary file which contains all your scripts` AND brings with it the CLI along with the UI - so no need to send in bunch of scripts to anyone anymore.
 1. Lets you `modularize` the scripts, which means you can have more number of smaller scripts which do smaller tasks.
 No need to maintain huge bash files anymore.
 The smaller the scripts - the easier it is for you to manage and maintain them.
 1. Ability to use `templating` capabilities - similar to helm.
-Values in the yaml file are accessible by all scripts.
+Values in a `yaml` file are accessible by all scripts.
 1. `Public visibility of the state` of execution of scripts, so everyone has a clear idea of whether scripts were executed or not.
 1. `Central logs` for everyone to see.
 1. Make sure scripts are `executed just once` - the orchestrator will not allow you to run the same script again without explicitly mentioning a `Re-Run` flag, thereby preventing accidental execution of the same script.